john-light/sovryn/SIP-Y.md

 ### Contracts Guardian
 The Contracts Guardian will have the role of either pausing or freezing any Sovryn contract or contract function that can be paused or frozen and is found to have a vulnerability that could be exploited and cause harm to Sovryn users.
 SOV stakers will have the ability to replace the Contracts Guardian if desired or needed.

+### Disclaimer

+Guardian signers will fulfill their duties on a BEST EFFORT basis.
+This means that while they will make their best effort to fulfill their role as described in this SIP, Guardian signers have NO OBLIGATION and Sovryn users should have NO EXPECTATION that Guardian signers will take ANY ACTION WHATSOEVER, AT ANY TIME, UNDER ANY CIRCUMSTANCES.
+As holders of their own private keys, Sovryn users accept that they themselves, and they alone, are ultimately responsible for the safety and security of their funds.

 ## License
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).